-After seeing photographs of the marvelous ice flows from the Ilulissat Ice fjord I knew that I had to go.
+After seeing photographs of the marvelous ice flowing from the Ilulissat Ice fjord I was excited to see it in person.
 The Jakobshavn Glacier (Sermeq Kujalleq) is the source of the ice and produces about 10% of all the icebergs from the Greenland ice sheet.
 It’s estimated that 35 billion tons of ice makes its way through the ice fjord each year.
-The ice that eventually get to the sea can be 200 feet high (12-15 stories) or higher.
+The ice that eventually gets to the sea can be 200 feet high (12-15 stories) or higher.
 Ilulissat is more than 200 miles north of the Arctic Circle, so in the mid summer the sun may never set.
 These photos have been made over three visits.
 I have seen the “midnight sun” set for about 30 minutes and then rise again and have enjoyed the spectacular colors of ice and sky associated with that.
-Despite the enormous size, most of these pictures depict icebergs floating in open water.
+Most of these pictures depict icebergs floating in open water.
 A few are within the ice fjord itself.
 Whales are also present.
 I’ve been fortunate to see many and to hear them vocalizing in the confines of a small bay formed by icebergs.
-Their voices echoed around the bay.
-Quite an amazing thing to experience.
+Their voices echoed on the ice surrounding the bay.
+Quite an experience to go along with these amazing visuals.